8:15 12:15: Background

 This album was recorded live at Harrah's Lake Tahoe, Nevada.
 As implied by the title, the album is made of recordings from two shows.
 The 8:15 show was more family-oriented material and the 12:15 contained more adult humor.
 Unlike Cosby's Warner Bros.
-LPs, the album is not divided into bits but instead purports to be complete recordings of the two shows.
+LPs, the album is not edited from various bits but instead purports to be complete recordings of the two shows.

-Much of the record contains material already previously recorded on earlier albums and, indeed, some material performed on the first disc is also performed on the second disc.
+Much of the material was previously recorded for Cosby's earlier albums; Some material performed at the first show is also performed at the second show.
 There are several instances of Cosby interacting with the audience, and at one point he introduces Carroll Shelby, creator of the custom-made Shelby Cobra from 200 M.P.H.

-This album was recorded not long before production began on The Bill Cosby Show, and on Side One Cosby talks briefly about the upcoming series.
+This album was recorded shortly before production began on The Bill Cosby Show, and on Side One Cosby talks briefly about the upcoming series.

 There are two versions of the album, one containing a few lines near the end of the 12:15 disc pertaining to his wife's pregnancy and alludes to a failed diaphragm, referring to it as "the midnight (trampoline)".
 This last portion of the routine is edited out in some copies of the LP.

-The shows on this record were recorded a few hours after Joe Namath's New York Jets' guaranteed win over the Baltimore Colts in Super Bowl III.
+The shows on this album were recorded a few hours after Joe Namath's New York Jets' guaranteed win over the Baltimore Colts in Super Bowl III.
 On side one, Cosby asks how the football game was that day, and makes mention of "a lot of Baltimore people out there just eating".